Budget 2017: More support announced for families

 SINGAPORE: The Government will provide more support for families in housing, pre-school and post-secondary education, said Finance Minister Heng Swee Keat on Monday (Feb 20).

-In delivering this year’s Budget statement, Mr Heng outlined three enhancements that he said would keep Singapore a great place for families.
+In delivering this year’s Budget statement, Mr Heng outlined three enhancements that he said will keep Singapore a great place for families.

 CPF HOUSING GRANT INCREASED